staadecker/utoc-membership-system/components/membership-form-frontend/README.md

 Here are the steps to run the form on your computer.

+1. Clone this repository.

-1. Set the variable `isDevelopment` in `index.html` to `true`.
+2. Set the variable `isDevelopment` in `index.html` to `true`.

-2. Open `index.html` in your browser.
+3. Open `index.html` in your browser.
 Note that there will be no styling as explained above.

-3. Fill out the form and complete a PayPal purchase using a [Personal PayPal Sandbox Account](https://developer.paypal.com/docs/api-basics/sandbox/accounts/).
+4. Fill out the form and complete a PayPal purchase using a [Personal PayPal Sandbox Account](https://developer.paypal.com/docs/api-basics/sandbox/accounts/).

-4. For the form submission to submit properly, you need to also be [running `membership-form-backend` locally](../membership-form-backend/README.md).
+5. For the form submission to submit properly, you need to also be [running `membership-form-backend` locally](../membership-form-backend/README.md).

-### Testing locally

-1. Get the backend running as explained in [the README](../membership-form-backend).

-2. Open `index.html` in your browser.

-3. Open your browser's developer panel and navigate to the Network tab.

-4. Complete the form and payment as explained above.
+### Testing the form

+While completing the form, check the following:

+- [ ] Form styling renders and is aesthetically pleasing (only when testing on Squarespace).
+- [ ] Form will not allow submission without the required fields or with an invalid email.
+- [ ] Spinner displays while the form submits.

+Right before paying, open the network tab in your browser developer tools.
-5. Inspect the request in the network tab to ensure all the data is properly formatted.
+Complete the payment and then check the following in the POST request to the backend.

+- [ ] Request is being sent to correct URL (not localhost)
+- [ ] Request form data contains every field and the data you inputted.

 ### Deploying the form